-Benstown is a thrilling Felicity: An American Girl adventure story with a semi-adventurous flick.
-Felicity Merriman’s engaged and beloved Benjamin Davidson, who formerly served in the Continental Army as a sergeant in the Fifth Regiment, a subdivision of Col. Henry Lee’s Legion operating as a wartime special assignments organization, and is still finishing his apprenticeship with Felicity’s father.
+Benstown is Felicity adventure story with an adventurous flick.
+Felicity Merriman’s engaged and beloved Benjamin Davidson, who formerly served in Washington’s Army as a sergeant in the Fifth Regiment, a subdivision of Col. Henry Lee’s Legion operating as a wartime special assignments organization, is still finishing his apprenticeship with Felicity’s father.

-Ben is hailed as the town hero in Charles Town, South Carolina, while Felicity’s father is engaged in a business venture in the town.
-Ben’s situation is the end result of his former involvement in a previous heist gone awry during the latter years of the American War for Independence against Britain.
-And Felicity herself seems to be quite thrilled about it, until Ben gets a little too carried away, and until Ben winds up in a deadly conflict against a former comrade in the Fifth Regiment he was with during the heist.
+Ben is hailed as the town hero in Charles Town, South Carolina, while Felicity’s father is involved in a business venture in the town.
+Ben’s situation is the end result of his former involvement in a previous heist gone awry during the latter years of the war against Britain.
+And Felicity herself seems to be quite thrilled about it, until Ben gets a too carried away, and until Ben winds up in a deadly conflict against a former comrade in the Fifth Regiment during the heist.
 Inspired by the Firefly TV Series episode Jaynestown.

 Young Benjamin Davidson

 The story of Benjamin Davidson and how he became the beloved lad that we know today in the Felicity: an American Girl series.
 Young Benjamin Davidson narrates Ben’s childhood from infancy to the early part of his teenage years in a semi-accelerated approach.
-Witness how the interesting events of his childhood have shaped him into the character that we know today, and how his childhood influences greatly coincide with, and foreshadow, the characteristics that you will see further in the rest of the Felicity Series books.
-The ultimate sequel to one of Valerie Tripp’s unique literary creations ever to be written concerning the history of colonial America.
+Witness how the interesting events of his childhood have shaped him into the character that we know, and how his childhood influences greatly coincide with, and foreshadow, the characteristics that you will see in the rest of the Felicity series books.
+The sequel to one of Valerie Tripp’s unique literary creations ever written in the backdrop of colonial America.

 Duel For You, Ben Davidson

-Duel tells the story of Ben Davidson having his participation at a grand ball in Richmond transform into a duel in defense of her honor and the romantic prospects both him and Felicity.
-With a semi-adventurous flick, Duel will keep you in a flux that entails you getting gripped to your seat (whilst reading from the pages or a book or on a computer screen) or in a relaxed mood.
+Duel tells the story of Ben Davidson having his participation at a grand ball in Richmond transformed into a duel in defense of her honor and his romantic prospect with Felicity.
+Duel will keep you in a flux that entails you getting gripped to your seat (while reading from the pages or a book or on a computer screen) or in a relaxed mood.

-The story brings into life new interesting characters; some from the imagination of the author, and others recalled from the Felicity series books written by Valerie Tripp, as well as from two of the Felicity books written by Elizabeth McDavid Jones: Traitor in Williamsburg and Lady Margaret’s Ghost.
+The story brings into life new interesting characters; some from the imagination of the author, and others recalled from the Felicity series books written by Valerie Tripp, including two of the Felicity books written by Elizabeth McDavid Jones: Traitor in Williamsburg and Lady Margaret’s Ghost.
 Inspired by the Firefly TV Series episode Shindig.
 Story title derived from a famous quote about T.R.: “Bully for You, Teddy Roosevelt.”

 The Wedding of Felicity and Ben

 This wedding story of Felicity Merriman and Benjamin Davidson is supposed to be the culmination of most of the Lissie and Ben stories that take place in the post-Revolutionary War era.
-After four years of seemingly agonizing waiting for Ben, she and her handsome lover finally get married.
-Their wedding involves almost the entire community of Williamsburg, as the town itself is close-knit.
-The story is supposed to be the last of Commander Cody CC-2224’s finest works on the teenage/grownup years of Felicity and Ben.
+For four agonizing years she had waited for Ben.
+Now, Felicity and Ben are finally getting married!
+Their marriage ceremony involves nearly the entire community of Williamsburg, as the town itself is close-knit.

 A Dangerous Treasure

-This is Commander Cody’s very first fanfic work based on the Tangled film.
-This story features Flynn Rider’s first encounter with Mother Gothel…for the very first time.
-Flynn unburdens to Rapunzel a horrible moment in his life that took place during his career days as a soldier-of-fortune.
-He details how he, along with the Stabbington Brothers, first encountered her on a search party.
-But is Mother Gothel just an eccentric, innocent woman, or does she have a devious plan involving Flynn Rider himself?
+This is Commander Cody’s first fanfic work based on the Tangled film.
+This fan work features Flynn Rider’s first encounter with Mother Gothel for the first time.
+Flynn unburdens to Rapunzel a horrible moment in his life that took place during his days as a soldier-of-fortune.
+He details how he, along with the Stabbington Brothers, first encountered that devious woman on a search party.
+But is Mother Gothel just an eccentric, innocent woman, or does she have a devious plan involving Flynn himself?
 Story inspired by Treyarch’s latest cinematic videogame of the Call of Duty series titled Call of Duty: Black Ops.
 Only two chapters long, so that makes for easy reading!

 Entangled in Plague

-Set about five years later after the events of the Tangled film, Flynn Rider tells the story of how he disarmed a dangerous Plague Device in Corona’s Capital City to his five-year-old daughter Daphne.
-It is a royal commission from the King and Queen of Corona, but it carries a great risk not only to his life but to the city and its inhabitants as well.
-Flynn would not be here to tell his story to little Daphne if he had not succeeded; but how in the world did he manage to achieve his objective and make it out alive at the same time?
+Set five years later after the events of the Tangled film, Flynn Rider tells the story of how he disarmed a dangerous Plague Device in Corona’s Capital City to his five-year-old daughter Daphne.
+This royal commission from the King and Queen of Corona carries a great risk not only to his life but to the city and its inhabitants as well.
+Flynn would not be here to tell his story to little Daphne if he had not succeeded; but how in the world did he manage to achieve such a perilous feat and live to tell the tale?
 Story inspired by the motion picture The Hurt Locker.

 SERIES: STAR TREK 2009